 The most important social unit is the family.
 Panamanians take care of their family and children are raised by the family and genuinely respect their elders.
 It is not uncommon for multiple generations to live under the same roof with the younger generation taking care of their elders.
 Panamanians typically live at home well into their twenties and thirties, or until they get married.
 Family occasions, such as birthdays and baptisms, are considered very important and attended by the majority of the family.

 An Accepting Nation

 Cuisine is filling and healthy.
 The majority of the food relies heavily on rice, beans, red meat, chicken, pork, and fish.
 The two most common vegetables are the yucca and plantains.
 Yucca is root vegetable that is typically served cut into small cubes and then deep-fried.
-Plantains are commonly known two ways, platanos maduros (ripe plantains) and patacones (green plantains).
+There are two types of plantains, platanos maduros (ripe plantains) and patacones (green plantains).
 A staple food is rice and beans; these are served alongside nearly everything.
-They are usually prepared in a variety of ways making them tasty with the use of herbs and spices.
-While in Panama you will also find excellent seafood.
+They are usually prepared in a variety of ways making them tasty with the use of spices.
+In Panama you will also find excellent seafood.
 The most common are ceviche, raw and marinated in limejuice.
 You can also find red snapper, crab, shrimp, squid, octopus, and lobster.

 Meat and Vegetable Dinner